oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 simple responsive web app can have a starting price of $10K, and very complex web apps, such as social media platforms or project management software, cost many millions of dollars to design, develop, and maintain.

+Here's the icing.
+A responsive web app can be turned into a progressive web app.
+A responsive web app can be a good first step, when you plan to add more capabilities later.

 ### Faster Development
 *…when it's a priority to make your app available to users quickly.*